WebRTCProjects/VideoCallApp/README.md

 <img src="https://github.com/JimmyShukurow/VideoCallApp/blob/main/images/call.png" alt="call">
 <img src="https://github.com/JimmyShukurow/VideoCallApp/blob/main/images/answer.png" alt="answer">
 <img src="https://github.com/JimmyShukurow/VideoCallApp/blob/main/images/Video-call-final.png" alt="final">
+<p>In this demo WebSocket is used to send PEER signal of browser to target users browers, then PEER connections are sharing video stream to each other.
+PEER connection is similar to WebSocket, but for video datas. </p>
 <p> Similar example <a href="https://github.com/adrianhajdin/project_video_chat">https://github.com/adrianhajdin/project_video_chat</a>
 <p> If you have a docker and docker compose in your computer you can download docker-compose-files folder and run it. </p>
 <p>It will give you Frontend with <br>localhost:4444<br> and backend with <br>localhost:3333<br></p>